Finding time to exercise with a new family member

 Make it work

-Our goal is to help you be able to make sudden decisions, like running of to the gym.
-Our products are designed to make it easier for you to jump out and meet a friend at the gym or in the park.
-Without disturbing your child’s routine.
-The Original Baby Carrier makes it easy to put your baby in the carrier and go out for a walk.
+We want to help you make last minute decisions, like running off to the gym when you have a window of time.
+Our products are designed to make it easier for you to jump out and meet a friend at the gym or in the park, without disturbing your child's routine.
+The Najell Easy Baby Carrier makes it easy to put your baby in the carrier and go out for a walk.
 The SleepCarrier makes it possible to bring your child everywhere without interrupting the sleep routine.

-If you have a hard time getting “alone time” to exercise, you can read more about ways you can include your baby in the exercises by clicking the button below.
+If you have a hard time getting “alone time” to exercise, you can read more about ways you can include your baby in the exercises.